waimea-jestevenson/level-2-programing--assessment/docs/test-plan.md

 ### Expected Test Result

-The user inputs a number.
+The user makes an input and it is shown on the screen

 ---